Learning Spatial Features from Audio-Visual Correspondence in Egocentric Videos: Learning spatial features from egocentric audio-visual correspondence

 \paragraph{Shared audio-visual encoder.} Given the visual features $e^V$ and audio features $e^A$, we concatenate them into $e^{AV}$, such that $ e^{AV} = \big\{ e^V_1, \ldots, e^V_P, e^A_1, \ldots, e^A_{Q-S} \big\}$, and re-add the sinusoidal positional embeddings $p^V$ and $p^A$ to the features of the respective modalities in $e^{AV}$.
-Furthermore, we add the channel embeddings $c$ to the audio features, and a learnable modality embeddings $m \in \big\{m_A, m_V\big\}$ to all features in $e^{AV}$ to help the model distinguish between the visual and audio modalities.
-Next, a shared audio-visual transformer $\mathcal{E}^{AV}$ encoder takes $e^{AV}$ as input and outputs audio-visual features $f^{AV}$, which implicitly holds spatio-temporal information required for accurate inpainting of audio.
+Furthermore, unlike existing audio-visual masked auto-encoders~\citep{georgescu2022audiovisual, huang2022mavil, gong2023contrastive}, we add the channel embeddings $c$ to the audio features, and learnable modality embeddings $m \in \big\{m_A, m_V\big\}$ to all features in $e^{AV}$ to help the model distinguish between the visual and audio modalities.
+Next, a shared audio-visual transformer $\mathcal{E}^{AV}$ encoder takes $e^{AV}$ as input and outputs audio-visual features $f^{AV}$, which implicitly hold spatio-temporal information required for accurate inpainting of audio.